canonical/kafka-k8s-operator/README.md

 ## Usage

-This section demonstrates basic usage of the Charmed Kafka K8s operator.
+This section demonstrates basic usage of Charmed Apache Kafka K8s.
-For more information on how to perform typical tasks, see the How to guides section of the [Charmed Kafka K8s documentation](https://canonical.com/data/docs/kafka/k8s).
+For more information on how to perform typical tasks, see the How to guides section of the [Charmed Apache Kafka K8s documentation](https://canonical.com/data/docs/kafka/k8s).

 ### Deployment

-The Kafka and ZooKeeper operators can both be deployed as follows:
+The Apache Kafka and Apache ZooKeeper operators can both be deployed as follows:

 ```shell
 $ juju deploy zookeeper-k8s -n 5